 This Culture-at-Work website is designed to help you work effectively in cross-cultural situations.

 Enjoy exploring the site.
-We hope you find the information here thought-provoking and useful.
+We hope you find ideas to be both thought-provoking and practical.

 We suggest some links below.
 Or you can head directly for the complete Table of Contents to see what else interests you.